-Insurance is essential for all homeowners and is required by your mortgage company before it will release the funds to close the deal.
-Premiums are based on the replacement cost of the building and start at around $350 to $700 per year.
+Insurance: an essential product for all homeowners.
+Required by mortgage companies before they’ll release the funds and close the deal, insurance is just another financial commitment you need to prepare for.
+With that, insurance companies base premiums on the replacement cost of the building.
+Often, premiums start around $350 to $700 per year.

-When you apply for a mortgage, the lender will want to see an appraisal on the property to ensure that the price you are paying falls within the accepted range of value for that type of property and that area of the city.
-The fee for this starts at $275 for residential and $400 for acreages.
+When you apply for a mortgage, the lender will want to see an appraisal on the property.
+This appraisal ensures you’re paying a fair price: one that falls in the accepted range of value.
+Often, this accepted range depends on the property type and location.
+Another necessary step, appraisal fees start at $275 for residential properties and $400 for rural.

-When you make an offer on a freehold property you will usually ask the Seller to provide a copy of the survey for the property.
-The purpose of this survey is to show the boundaries as well as the footprint of the building on the site.
-If there is no survey available, you may wish to hire a surveyor to prepare one at a cost of approximately $1,000 to $1,500.
+Making an offer on a freehold property usually requires the Seller to provide a copy of the property’s survey.
+This survey shows a number of details regarding the property.
+For example, it should outline the boundaries, as well as the footprint, of the building on the site.
+If there is no survey available, you may wish to hire a surveyor to prepare one.
+For this service, the cost generally falls between $1,000 to $1,500.

 Water & Solid Waste Management

-Most properties are now on water meters and are billed per usage.
-Your water bill will also include a fee for Solid Waste Management.
-Your Solid Waste Management fee will pay for garbage, recycling, green bin, litter prevention, landfill management and other diversion programs.
-These utility bills will be sent monthly.
+Most properties are now on water meters.
+Because of this, companies tend to charge you per usage.
+Usually, your water bill also includes a fee for Solid Waste Management.
+For example, this fee would likely cover garbage service and bins, recycling service and bins, your green bin, litter prevention, landfill management and other diversion programs.
+Generally speaking, your waste and solid management company will bill you monthly.

-Title insurance provides insurance against the future costs of remedying most problems with the title on your property.
-Ask your Sales Representative to explain the benefits and cost of this service.
-Costs of this are approximately $275.
+Title insurance is a somewhat complex product.
+It provides insurance against the future costs of remedying most problems with the title on your property.